-- 12. Miniature daffodils may be shown only in classes for miniatures.
-A miniature daffodil is any cultivar on the current ADS Approved List of Miniature Cultivars.
-Any named, numbered, or species daffodil which appears graceful, with all parts proportionally small, may be exhibited in the Miniature Classes, and is eligible for all ADS Miniature awards.
-A guideline when judging miniatures is that a single floreted cultivar normally possesses a flower less than 50 mm (1.97") in natural spread.
+12. Miniature daffodils may be shown only in classes for miniatures.
+A guideline when entering or judging miniatures is that a single-floreted cultivar normally possesses a flower less than 50 mm (1.97") in natural spread.
 For a multi-floreted miniature daffodil, the guideline measurement for the floral mass is 72 mm (2.83") in natural spread.
-The Judges may decline to judge any exhibit exceeding these measurements at the time of judging, or penalize as they find appropriate. - 13.
-Blooms of seedlings may be exhibited in all classes for named cultivars.
+The judges may penalize any exhibit exceeding these measurements at the time of judging or decline to judge them as they find appropriate.
+Any named, numbered, or species daffodil which appears graceful, with all parts proportionally small, may be exhibited in the Miniature Classes, and is eligible for all ADS Miniature awards, except that only numbered seedlings shown by the originator shall be eligible for the ADS Miniature Rose Ribbon.

+13. Blooms of seedlings may be exhibited in all classes for named cultivars.
 ALL SEEDLINGS MUST BE IDENTIFIED BY A NUMBER DESIGNATION ASSIGNED BY THE ORIGINATOR.
 If the exhibitor is not the originator, the name of the originator must be included as part of the identification.